openreferral/specification/docs/hsds/serialization.md

 The Human Services Data Specification provides a **structured model** and for capturing and sharing machine-readable information about health, human, and social services.

-The current canonical version of this data model is provided by a number of JSON Schema files which describe individual objects in terms of their structures, properties, and definitions.
+The current canonical version of this data model is provided by a set of JSON Schema files which describe individual objects in terms of their structures, properties, and definitions.
 These JSON Schema files also describe the relationships between the different objects that make up the HSDS data model.
 Compliance of data with HSDS should be assessed against these schemas.

 Prior to version 3.0 HSDS was defined and exchanged using the [Frictionless Data Package Specification](https://specs.frictionlessdata.io/data-package/).
 Although the canonical format of HSDS is JSON since version 3.0, there is still support for Data Packages through the [Tabular Data Package](https://specs.frictionlessdata.io/tabular-data-package/#specification) serialization compiled from the canonical JSON schema files.
 This means that publishers can choose to publish and exchange HSDS data in a Tabular Data Package format.

-While other serializations of the HSDS data models are technically possible, they should be avoided to ensure that HSDS datasets remain interoperable and that there are fewer opportunities to introduce errors and inconsistencies.
-For example, publishers should avoid publishing HSDS in an XML serialization.
+Other serializations of HSDS (e.g. XML, etc.) are not considered conformant to HSDS.

 ## JSON